-10. For limitation of civil actions, or giving effect to inform mal or invalid deeds.

-11. Summoning or impaneling grand or petit juries.

-12. Providi g for the management of common schools.
+- 10. For limitation of civil actions, or giving effect to informal or invalid deeds. - 11.
+Summoning or impaneling grand or petit juries.
+12. Providing for the management of common schools.

-13. Regulating the rate of interest on money.
+Regulating the rate of interest on money.

-14. The opening or conducting of any election or designating the place of voting.

-15. The sale or mortgag of real estate belonging to minors or others under disability.

-16. Chartering or licensing ferries, toll bridges or toll roads.
+- 13. Regulating the rate of interest on money.14.
+The opening or conducting of any election or designating the place of voting. - 15.
+The sale or mortgage of real estate belonging to minors or others under disability. - 16.
+Chartering or licensing ferries, toll bridges or toll roads.